DellGEOS/HybridJumpstart/modules/module_0/4_physical_deployment.md

 ![List of Hyper-V virtual machines](/modules/module_0/media/hyperv_vm_list.png "List of Hyper-V virtual machines")

-3. As you can see, all VMs have been named with a prefix to match the HybridJumpstart, then the date of the deployment.
+3. As you can see, all VMs have been named with a prefix to match the HybridJumpstart, then the date of the deployment, along with the specific VM name.
 4. In in the list of VMs, there's a **single Active Directory Domain Controller** (DC), and a **dedicated management server** on which Windows Admin Center has been deployed (WACGW).
-You can also see your **nested Azure Stack HCI nodes**.
+You can also see your **nested Azure Stack HCI nodes** (AzSHCI1, AzSHCI2 etc).
 5. The domain controller provides core Active Directory services, in addition to DHCP, DNS and Routing and Remote Access services, to ensure the other virtual machines traverse through the DC to access external networks.
 6. On the right-hand side of Hyper-V Manager, click on **Virtual Switch Manager**.